VadimDor/foreman-vagrant/README.md

+## Open Source Day 2016

+This is Foreman Demo for Open Source Day 2016 Workshop.
+Please see details [here](http://opensourceday.pl/osd-2016/warsztaty/hardening-i-bezpieczenstwo) (in Polish).

 ### Installing Foreman and Puppet Agent on Multiple VMs Using Vagrant and VirtualBox
 Automatically install and configure Foreman, the open source infrastructure life-cycle management tool, and multiple Puppet Agent VMs using Vagrant and VirtualBox.
 Project is part of my blog post, [Installing Foreman and Puppet Agent on Multiple VMs Using Vagrant and VirtualBox](http://wp.me/p1RD28-1nb).